 When Should We Tell Our Guests?

 People always want the most information, and that's true for your wedding guests.
 We say: it's okay to let people wait.
 The most important people who need to know about your wedding date are you two!
-Until we know when social gathering rules about the COVID-19 crisis will be lifted, you can tell your guests that you're planning to move your wedding, and the new date is TBD.
+If you want to get ahead of the news, you can tell your guests that you're planning to move your wedding, and the new date is TBD.
 This will give them time to cancel flights and make other arrangements.

-In this uncertain time, you can leave it until two weeks before your replacement date to inform your guests.
+The etiquette says that you can leave it until two weeks before your original or replacement date to inform your guests.
 They can then decide whether they are able to attend (and maybe a few who previously RSVP'd 'no' will now say 'yes!').
 In a quick poll, we saw that guests think this is sufficient timing, and they would be happy for you to delay your announcements.
 They understand.

 What's the Best Way To Tell Our Guests?